Blue yodeling: Characteristics

 However, sexual topics in particular were covered in detail.
 In this context, the consistent designation of women as "Mama" and men as "Daddy" or "Papa" is striking.
 Although the lyrics did not reach the explicit clarity of today, they hid behind increasingly daring ambiguities.
-Rodgers had already sung metaphorically in Pistol Packing Papa (1930): "If you don't wanna smell my smoke, don't monkey with my gun."
+Rodgers had already sung metaphorically in "Pistol Packing Papa" (1930): "If you don't wanna smell my smoke, don't monkey with my gun".
 Cliff Carlisle went much further.
-In keeping with a common practice at the time, "dirty" themes were often alluded to with allusions from the animal kingdom, such as in Shanghai Rooster Yodel (1931) or Tom Cat Blues (1932).
-Hen and rooster were particularly popular, and when Tom Cat Blues (1932) is about "cock" and "pussy", it is left to the listener's imagination whether they are really animals.
-In That Nasty Swing from 1934, the gramophone serves as a reference point: "Place the needle in that hole and do that nasty swing."
-A similarly suggestive title is Sugar Cane Mama (1934).
-Gene Autry also recorded several such titles in his early years, such as Wild Cat Mama, She's a Low-Down Mama or Do Right Daddy Blues (1931), which reads "You can feel of my legs, you can feel of my thighs, but if you feel my legs you got to ride me high."
+In keeping with a common practice at the time, "dirty" themes were often alluded to with allusions from the animal kingdom, such as in "Shanghai Rooster Yodel" (1931) or "Tom Cat Blues" (1932).
+Hen and rooster were particularly popular, and when "Tom Cat Blues" (1932) is about "cock" and "pussy", it is left to the listener's imagination whether they are really animals.
+In "That Nasty Swing" from 1934, the gramophone serves as a reference point: "Place the needle in that hole and do that nasty swing".
+A similarly suggestive title is "Sugar Cane Mama" (1934).
+Gene Autry also recorded several such titles in his early years, such as "Wild Cat Mama", "She's a Low-Down Mama" or "Do Right Daddy Blues" (1931), which reads "You can feel of my legs, you can feel of my thighs, but if you feel my legs you got to ride me high".
 Unlike others, however, Autry broke completely with these "smut songs" shortly afterwards.

 Another characteristic of the Blue Yodels are the numerous references to the railroad.
 On the one hand, these stem from Rodgers' biography, on the other hand they are an expression of a longing for vastness and independence and also correspond to the experiences that many Americans had during this time as itinerant job seekers.
-They also fit into the pattern of the bum songs that were very popular at the time and made the hobo their hero, such as H.O.B.O.
-Calling by Goebel Reeves or I Don't Work for a Living by Pete Wiggins.
+They also fit into the pattern of the bum songs that were popular at the time and made the hobo their hero, such as "H.O.B.O.
+Calling" by Goebel Reeves or "I Don't Work for a Living" by Pete Wiggins.

-Over time, the range of topics covered increased and reached as far as novelty songs such as Married Man Blues (1937) by Ernest Tubb or Yodeling Mule (1939) by the Three Tobacco Tags.
-Particularly unusual is Jimmie Rodgers' duet with Sara Carter The Wonderful City (1931), in which the Heavenly Jerusalem is sung about.
+Over time, the range of topics covered increased and reached as far as novelty songs such as "Married Man Blues" (1937) by Ernest Tubb or "Yodeling Mule" (1939) by the Three Tobacco Tags.
+Particularly unusual is Jimmie Rodgers' duet with Sara Carter "The Wonderful City" (1931), in which the Heavenly Jerusalem is sung about.
 It is the only religious song that Rodgers recorded.